-Alternate Names & Spellings for Howlite: Howelite, Khaulite, Silicoborocalcite, Winkworthite, Turquoise Howlite (turquoise dyed), Lapis Howlite (blue dyed)
+Alternate Names & Spellings for Howlite: Howelite, Khaulite, Silicoborocalcite, Winkworthite, White Turquoise, Turquoise Howlite (turquoise dyed), Sacred Buffalo, Lapis Howlite (blue dyed), White Buffalo

 Hardness (Mohs): 3.5 (nodular masses, to separate the grains in massive/nodule forms), 6.5 (crystal) (See Mindat discussion.)

 Color(s): White, Colorless

 Common / Notable Locations: Canada, USA

 Howlite is almost always found in masses or boitroydal nodules.
 Only rarely is it found as crystals, and they are small.
 The stone was discovered in 1868 by J.D.
 Dana and named for Canadian chemist H. How who discovered it.
 Howlite is naturally white or colorless, but is often dyed in a rainbow of colors, especially for beads.

 Crystal Meanings, Metaphysical & Healing Properties Lore of Howlite

 Spiritual and Psychic Properties